Advertiser Disclosure

 Hot Tip:

-Both airlines’ loyalty programs will remain separate for quite some time, so there’s no need to worry about what will happen to your miles, though at some point, the miles will merge into a single loyalty currency (about 1 to 1.5 years from now, likely).
+Both airlines’ loyalty programs will remain separate for quite some time, so there’s no need to worry about what will happen to your miles.
+At some point, however, the miles will merge into a single loyalty currency.
+MileagePlan will likely be the surviving program, but the ability to transfer miles between programs should come in the near future.

 Final Thoughts

-For those who like to visit the warmth of Hawai’i, this is definitely exciting news as you’ll now have more options to get there on both Alaska Airlines and Hawaiian Airlines.
-This is also incredibly beneficial to Oneworld flyers, with more options to utilize perks and rack up miles!
+For those who like to visit the warmth of Hawai’i, this merger is exciting.
+You’ll now have more options to get there on both Alaska Airlines and Hawaiian Airlines.
+This is also incredibly beneficial to Oneworld flyers, with more options to utilize perks and rack up miles.

 James Larounis's image